Japan–Philippines relations: Philippines and the Empire of Japan

-In 1875, Emperor Mutsuhito Meiji sent an economic mission to resume normal trade between the Empire of Japan and the Philippines.
+In 1875, Emperor Meiji sent an economic mission to resume normal trade between the Empire of Japan and the Philippines.
 Then, thirteen years after, he ordered to establish a Japanese consulate that would be based in Manila, and Umekichi Yatabe, was the first Japanese consul.

 According to the Spanish diplomat F.E.
 Reynoso, in 1894 the Japanese offered to buy the Philippines from Spain for 40 million pounds sterling.
 However, according to Reynoso this offer was not accepted.
 According to the scholar C.E.
 Russell, in 1896 Spain was rumoured to have offered to sell the islands to Japan for $3,000,000 gold dollars, but this offer was rejected.

 During the 1896 revolution against Spanish colonial rule, some Filipino insurgents (especially the Katipunan) sought assistance from the Japanese government.
 The Katipunan sought to send a delegate to the Emperor of Japan to solicit funds and military arms in May 1896.
 The beginning of the uprising coincided with a visit to Manila by the Japanese warship Kongō, and the leadership approached the captain of the ship in an attempt to buy arms from Japan, but no deal was made.
 Nevertheless, despite no official support from the Japanese government, there were still individual Japanese citizens who joined in the Philippine Revolution against Spain and the Philippine-American War.

 The Meiji government of Japan was unwilling and unable to provide any official support.
 However, Japanese supporters of Philippine independence in the Pan-Asian movement raised funds and sent weapons on the privately charted Nunobiki Maru, which sank before reaching its destination.
 However, the Japanese government officially acquiesced to American colonial rule over the Philippines, as ratified by the Taft–Katsura Agreement of 1905.

 During the American period, Japanese economic ties to the Philippines expanded tremendously and by 1929 Japan was the largest trading partner to the Philippines after the United States.
 Economic investment was accompanied by large-scale immigration of Japanese to the Philippines, mainly merchants, gardeners and prostitutes ('karayuki-san').
 Davao that time had over 20,000 ethnic Japanese residents.
 In Baguio, Japanese workers represented about 22% of the workforce that constructed Benguet Road (later renamed Kennon Road), so that Baguio later had a significant Japanese population.
 By 1935, it was estimated that Japanese immigrants dominated 35% of Philippine retail trade.
 Investments included extensive agricultural holdings and natural resource development.
 By 1940, some 40% of Philippine exports to Japan were iron, copper, manganese and chrome.

-When it comes to the Philippine importation of electrical machineries and appliances, Japan was tied with China for the 2nd-largest supplier of such products, and of course, the United States dominated the trade influx of such items.
+When it comes to the Philippine importation of electrical machineries and appliances, Japan was tied with China for the 2nd-largest supplier of such products, both trailing behind the United States.